ralbert8/ENPM662_Group5/README.md

 note: teleop will allow the user to operate the car in the arena using w,s,a,d, and q keys.

-%% Part 2
+%% Part 2 Proportional Control:
 To run part 2, do the following:
 1. In a terminal window in the root workspace, build the workspace: colcon build

-2. In the same terminal window in the root workspace: source install/setup.bash ros2 launch project_one gazebo.launch.py
+2. In the same terminal window in the root workspace: source install/setup.bash ros2 launch project_one debug_empty.launch.py

 3. In another terminal window in the root workspace, start the pose_subscriber node: source install/setup.bash